Can a kollel man who leaves the yeshiva still remain a yeshiva man even while he’s involved in business?

 To some extent he can.
 But it will require a great deal of cooperation between himself and his wife, as well as certain amount of heroism and dedication on his part.
 I’ll give you an example.
 Now listen carefully because it means you.
 And it means me too.

 We have people who come here Friday night.
-They come here about seven, seven-thirty and they sit here learning till almost eleven thirty at night.
+They come here about seven, seven-thirty and they sit here learning till almost eleven-thirty at night.
 They’re working people, professionals.
 They sit here in the shul for four hours on Friday night.
 Some a little less.
 That’s the program for dedicated men with dedicated wives.
 The women of course have to understand that, in order that it should work.
 They want it and they encourage their husbands.
-On מוצאי שבת we have the same thing again.
-People come here until late until after 11 o’clock and learn here in groups and individuals.
+On motza’ei Shabboswe have the same thing again.
+People come here until late until after eleven o’clock and learn here in groups and individuals.
 It’s a great phenomenon.
 But in ancient times that was the Jewish way of life.

 That’s what the Jewish nation once did and that’s an ideal which many people are beginning to see today.
-And therefore if the wife cooperates and she doesn’t demand the husband’s presence home.
+And therefore if the wife cooperates, she doesn’t demand the husband’s presence home.
 She understands that it’s her partnership.
-The fact that he is making progress, that he’s forging ahead in Learning, – that’s her z’chus, she is a one hundred percent partner.
+The fact that he is making progress, that he’s forging ahead in learning – that’s her zechus; she is a one hundred percent partner.
 And with such a great partner in life he can forge ahead, as long as he’s not lazy and he’s willing to carry the brunt of a career of study.

-I recall once – it was at a melave malka in the old building and I said over from the Rambam: הרוצה לזכות בכתרה של תורה – “Anybody who wants to earn the crown of Torah, אל יאבד אחת מלילותיו – he shouldn’t waste even one of his nights.”
-You have to work by day, what could you do already; buy he shouldn’t waste even one of his nights.
+I recall once – it was at a melave malkah in the old building and I said over from the Rambam: הרוצה לזכות בכתרה של תורה – “Anybody who wants to earn the crown of Torah, אל יאבד אחת מלילותיו – he shouldn’t waste even one of his nights.”
+He has to work by day, what could he do?
+But he shouldn’t waste even one of his nights.
 That’s what Rambam says.
-And a man who was sitting there and heard that.
+And a man who was sitting there heard that.
 And I saw that it went into his ears and he changed his way of life.
 He became great subsequently.
 He was a working man and he became great in Torah.
 And once his wife had to attend a wedding in Riverside Plaza uptown, but that night was a shiur.
 So he took his wife by car to Riverside Plaza and left her there and he came back to attend the shiur.
 Then he went all the way back to the hall to bring her home.
 That’s dedication!

 Tape # 204 (February 1978)